trueagi-io/hyperon-experimental/CONTRIBUTING.md

 Such commits looks better in GitHub history.

 Please don't include number and description of the issue into a commit summary line.
-Use `Fixes #<issue-number>` in the pull request description to link the PR to the issue.
+Use `Fixes #<issue-number>` in the pull request description instead to link the PR and the issue.

 PR should satisfy the following requirement before being merged:
 - contain latest changes from the repo;